 Please contact us via email or phone if you qualify and/or are interested in the standard or reverse pathways for more information.

 Graduates of international medical schools must comply with restrictions imposed by the Medical Board of California and be eligible for or be licensed to practice in California.
-Information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, CA 95815, telephone (916) 263-2382.
+Information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, CA 95815, phone: 916-263-2382.

-Completion of four-year radiology residency in the United States or Canada.
+- Completion of an ACGME-accredited internship (PGY-1) year in the United States or Canada.